 You might wish to spend your entire stay dipping, diving, swimming and splashing in the heated pool.
 But if you want to iron out the wrinkles, you’ll find some rather lovely spaces waiting for you, decked with art and laced with lavish detail.
 Chill, mix and mingle in the house, or escape to one of the adjacent properties with a book and a beverage to chase a little nirvana.

 The drawing-room in the house alone is over 500 square feet.
 Use it to get together, catch up, play cards and charades, dance to the Sonos system, talk about today and plan tomorrow.
 Or head over to either the barn with its open-plan first-floor living area or the cottage, with its 42’ TV and inglenook fireplace, for a little privacy and relaxation.
 Everything here is plush sofas, logs, soft throws and sublime art.

-Get a family flick going in one of the sitting rooms on the Freeview TV, stream away on the 4G wifi, burn as many logs as you like, raid the books and DVDs.
+Get a family flick going in one of the sitting rooms on the Freeview TV, stream away on the 4G wifi, burn as many logs as you like, raid the books.

 Alexa’d be happy to entertain you every morning or even afternoon if you’d like to sleep in.
 Make it a late one with a fully catered meal, then put the world to rights over a glass or three of local Bolney or Nyetimber, or try out the vintages from the neighbouring Wiston vineyard.
 Or just smile and transcendentally admire the art.

 Go easy on the rain dances: you’ll probably want to eat every meal here al fresco.
 That’s when you’ve seen the huge elevated terrace with facilities to seat over 40 with prior arrangment and breath-taking views over the South Downs and Chanctonbury Ring.
 Fire up the gas barbie.
 When the kids get bored, they can go full handstands and headstands on the adjoining grass.